Animrac/happy-dungeon-adventure/README.md

-# Dungeon_Adventure
+# Happy ~~Dungeon~~ Adventure!
 Repository for the Dungeon Adventure project for TCSS360 (Software Development And Quality Assurance Techniques).
-Created by Group #6 (<-- I think this is our number please check): Hui Wagner, Anastasia Vilenius, and Carmina Cruz.
+Created by Group #6: Hui Wagner, Anastasia Vilenius, and Carmina Cruz.